MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-rserve.md

 >
 >-   RServe only accepts usernames and passwords in plain text from connecting clients.
 >-   RServe uses a plain text configuration file to store the username and password.
->-   RServe has the permissions of the virtual service account, so it may have unwanted access to resources on the computer.

 If your operationalization configuration requires additional compute capacity, [additional compute nodes](configuration-initial.md#add-compute-nodes) can be added to provide sophisticated load-balancing capabilities.